top of page

 George Englehart organized the first baseball team in Longville in the early 1900s during the logging boom era, and baseball quickly became part of Longville's strong tradition of community recreation and gathering.

-Florence Nyvall was a prominent community leader involved in civic improvements, helping to establish the Longville Welfare Society that would eventually come to be known as the Riverside Cemetery Association in the late 1920's (Click Here to Learn More About the Riverside Cemetery).
-Her son, Russell "Russ" Nyvall, carried on his family's tradition of community service through baseball.
+Florence Nyvall was a prominent community leader involved in civic improvements, helping to establish the Longville Welfare Society that would eventually come to be known as the Riverside Cemetery Association in the late 1920's.
+Click Here to Learn More About the Riverside Cemetery.

-From 1946-1950 Russ was the local baseball star in Longville.
-He was pitcher, first baseman, and catcher for the Longville team.
-They say out of town teams drafted him to play for them at tournament times, because every time Russ would hit the ball, it would go so far into the woods they’d never find it.
+They say out of town teams drafted him to play for them at tournament times, because every time Russ would hit the ball, it would go so far into the woods they’d never find it!

-The Origins of Turtle Racing in Longville
+The Origins of Turtle Races

 Did you know?
 Russ Nyvall is also credited with introducing the Longville Turtle Races back in 1967 after he and several of the local men in town originally tossed around the concept.